Information Theory for Complex Systems Scientists: What Is Information?

-The significance of this development was not lost on Shannon's fellow cyberneticians, and information theory quickly generated interest from a broad and interdisciplinary group of scientists, mathematicians, and even philosophers.
+The significance of this development was not lost on Shannon's fellow cyberneticians, and information theory quickly received interest from a broad and interdisciplinary group of scientists, mathematicians, and even philosophers.
 The question of what information theory's ``natural domain" is has been a contentious one ever since.
-Despite Shannon's initial narrow, and eminently practical focus, during the cybernetic revolution in the mid-20$^{\text{th}}$ information theory was quickly applied to a wide range of fields, from sociology to biology \cite{ashby_introduction_1956,gleick_information_2011}.
-Shannon himself, alarmed at what he saw as a the hasty misapplication of his theories to disciplines where they didn't belong, pushed back, claiming that, by the mid-1950s that information theory had become a "bandwagon" and was been "oversold" by overeager researchers \cite{shannon_bandwagon_1956}.
-Despite Shannon's apparent misgivings, however, in the modern day, information theory has retained its popularity, finding applications in diverse fields such as neuroscience \cite{timme_tutorial_2018}, ecology \cite{ulanowicz_information_2001,harte_maximum_2014}, artificial intelligence \cite{ruiz_information_2009}, climatology \cite{goodwell_temporal_2017}, and deep connections have been found between information theoretic formalisms and fundamental physical models such as thermodynamics \cite{bennett_notes_2003,prokopenko_transfer_2014}.
+Despite Shannon's initial narrow, and eminently practical focus, during the cybernetic revolution of the mid-20$^{\text{th}}$ information theory was quickly applied to a wide range of fields, from sociology to biology \cite{ashby_introduction_1956,gleick_information_2011}.
+Shannon himself, alarmed at what he saw as a the hasty misapplication of his theories to disciplines where they didn't belong, pushed back, claiming that, by the mid-1950s that information theory had become a ``bandwagon" and was been ``oversold" by overeager researchers \cite{shannon_bandwagon_1956}.
+Despite Shannon's apparent misgivings, however, in the modern day, information theory has retained its popularity, finding applications in diverse fields such as neuroscience \cite{timme_tutorial_2018,fagerholm_primer_2023}, ecology \cite{ulanowicz_information_2001,harte_maximum_2014}, artificial intelligence \cite{ruiz_information_2009,mackay_information_2003}, sociology \cite{varley_untangling_2022}, climatology \cite{greene_information-theoretic_2013,majda_quantifying_2010,goodwell_temporal_2017,hlinka_non-linear_2014}, and deep connections have been found between information theoretic formalisms and fundamental physical models such as thermodynamics (forming the basis of ``stochastic thermodynamics" \cite{peliti_stochastic_2021}).
+Finally, information theory has become a key foundation on which a variety of formal theories of ``emergence" have been constructed \cite{seth_measuring_2010,hoel_quantifying_2013,barnett_dynamical_2021,hoel_can_2016,mediano_greater_2022,varley_emergence_2022,varley_flickering_2023,rosas_software_2024}.
+Emergence, the phenomenon where a system collectively displays properties not trivially reducible to some property of its component parts is arguably the defining feature of complex systems, and the links between multivariate information theory and emergence solidify the deep link between the fields.